Welcome to Reception

 Phonics

-We have moved onto Basics 2 which teaches children at least one spelling for 18 of the 44 sounds of the English language.
-Children will use their auditory processing and memory skills from Firm Foundations in Phonics 1 to start to recognise the spellings for the sound with Sam, segment and build with Seb and Bill, read and blend with Rex and Ben and write with Ron.
-They will learn the early concepts of Choose to Use with Suze for a handful of multiple spellings for sounds.
+We are now moving on to Basics 3.
+The Basics 3 teaches children the spellings for the further 26 of the 44 sounds of the English language.
+Children will use their auditory processing and memory skills from Firm Foundations in Phonics 1 and their Basics 2 skills to continue to recognise the spellings for the sound with Sam, segment and build with Seb and Bill, read and blend with Rex and Ben and write with Ron.
+They will continue to learn the early concepts of Choose to Use with Suze for some further multiple spellings for sounds and an introduction to Switch it with Mitch for alternative pronunciations of spellings for sounds.
+Children will learn their tricky words with Tess and read nonsense words with Nan.

 Literacy